CPS User Interfaces

 and then be used to display user interfaces that change the value of the

-.
+UI-instance.
 Here, it is important to mention that we don't make any

-further assumption about whether or how the UI-instance
+further assumption about whether or how the UI-instance is used, what

 type or value it represents and what its arguments are.
 All this is subject